Jimmy McPartland: Meeting Marian

 During 1936–1941, McPartland led his own bands and joined Teagarden's Big Band until he was drafted into the army during World War II (1942–1944).
 After participating in the invasion of Normandy, he met his future wife in Belgium, the English pianist Margaret Marian Turner, who became better known as jazz pianist Marian McPartland.
 They married in Aachen, Germany and moved back to Chicago, where McPartland appeared on Windy City Jamboree, before settling in New York City.
 Soon, he was part of the Willie 'The Lion' Smith band with Jimmy Archey, Pee Wee Russell, George 'Pops' Foster, and George Wettling.
 The band won a Grammy Award for the soundtrack to the 1954 film, After Hours.

 McPartland encouraged Marian to develop her own style and form her own group, which led to the establishment of her long residency at the Hickory House, with a trio including drummer Joe Morello.
 In 1948, he and Marian performed at the Brass Rail in Chicago.
 The stage was so small it barely held the trio, but they grew a large following.

+McPartland’s meeting with pianist Marian Turner during World War II marked a turning point in both his personal and professional life.
+The two bonded over their shared passion for jazz, performing together for troops in Europe before returning to the United States.
+Their marriage in 1945 began a lifelong partnership, with Marian often crediting Jimmy for introducing her to the Chicago style of jazz.
+The couple’s mutual respect and collaboration became a defining aspect of their careers, influencing each other’s work and inspiring audiences worldwide.

+McPartland Quintet and jazz preservation

+In the 1970s, Jimmy McPartland led a quintet that celebrated the evolution of jazz, performing pieces that spanned traditional Dixieland, swing, and more modern styles.
+A notable performance in 1973 featured the group interpreting classics like “Deep Purple,” demonstrating McPartland’s ability to adapt to diverse jazz styles while maintaining the soulful, melodic qualities of his cornet playing.
+These performances underscored his role as both a preserver and innovator in jazz, bridging the gap between its earliest forms and its contemporary expressions.

+Sweet Home Chicago

+Throughout his career, McPartland remained deeply connected to Chicago, which he considered the true heart of jazz.
+He often performed in the city’s storied clubs, drawing inspiration from its rich musical heritage.
+In an interview, McPartland described Chicago as the “place where jazz was reborn,” emphasizing its role in shaping his musical identity and the sound of an entire generation of jazz musicians.
+His performances in Chicago were celebrated for their authenticity, blending the city’s historical roots with his innovative style.